migibert/vertx-in-production/README.md

 * Application metrics: number of validation errors

 A Dropwizard Reporter is configured to report metrics to log each minute.
 Take a look and observe their evolution!

+Also note that static metadata are added to any message (application name, version, release and host).

+Unfortunately, Dropwizard metrics in the current version does not support labels so we cannot add dynamic metadata to our metrics like correlation id etc...

+See [this thread](https://groups.google.com/forum/#!topic/vertx/9rHzX3vVg8Y) for more information/

+As a workaround, I added the dynamic metadata directly in log messages.